Chocolate Fondue

 • Serve warm or cold over ice cream.
 Can be made several days ahead of time.

-• Reheat in the microwave at 30 second intervals at 40% power or less.
+• Reheat in the microwave at 30-second intervals at 40% power or less.

-Like this recipe?
+Making this recipe?
+Tag us!

 About Kristyn